lmw-gh-personal/CObs/README.md

 is hard.
 R-effective is a much more useful metric to track.
 Given the good performance characteristics of baseline transmission estimates, narrower scenario input parameter ranges would have been justified and would have yielded more stable doubling times.
-- The model tends to produce markedly truncated transmission peaks at high incidence, which the author strongly suspects to be an artifact both of logistical saturation in real world reporting systems, and of an effective cap on admissions that comes into effect while emergency triage conditions pertain during periods of healthcare capacity strain.
+- The model tends to produce markedly truncated transmission peaks at high incidence.
+This is likely to be an artifact both of logistical saturation in real world reporting systems, and of an effective cap on admissions that comes into effect while emergency triage conditions pertain during periods of healthcare capacity strain.
 - The model also briefly fluctuates wildly around some pretty odd artifacts in the reporting of deployed test capacity.
 Even with a clean modelling pipeline, garbage in begets garbage out.

-Overall the model served well as a first-order, as close to real time as possible monitoring tool for the basic magnitude and direction of travel of transmission during the epidemic in the target region, as intended.
+Overall the model served well as a first-order, as close to real-time as possible monitoring tool for the basic magnitude and direction of travel of transmission during the epidemic in the target region, as intended.